Renae Ryan: Early life and education

 Ryan was born and grew up in Sydney's eastern suburbs where she attended Brigidine College Randwick.
 She obtained her PhD from the University of Sydney in 2004.

+Career

 She worked as a postdoctoral fellow in Columbia University and also the National Institutes of Health in the USA.
-Ryan returned to the University of Sydney where she was appointed in 2010 as an associate professor within the Sydney Medical School.
+Ryan returned to the University of Sydney, where she was appointed in 2010 as an associate professor within the Sydney Medical School.

 Ryan uses structural biology and biophysical techniques to investigate molecular pumps that transport amino acids and neurotransmitters into cells.
 Her work involves designing novel compounds that target these pumps, and this may be used to treat diseases including chronic pain, cancer and neurological diseases.

 Scientific impact

-In addition to her work in neurochemistry and pharmacology, she has worked in gender equity, diversity and inclusion.
-The scientific impact of her research, as measured using citations and H number included over 1,700 citations and an H number of 19 in July 2019.
+In addition to her work in neurochemistry and pharmacology, she has worked in gender equity, diversity, and inclusion.
+The scientific impact of her research, as measured using citations and H number, included over 1,700 citations and an H number of 19 in July 2019, increasing to more than 2,900 and H-index of 29 by August 2023.
 Ryan has had two articles published in Nature and Nature Structural and Molecular Biology in 2007.